LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

   ``break;``

 in place of return.
-Execution continues after the end of the whole loop statement.
+Execution continues after the end of the whole innermost currently running loop statement.
 The ``break`` and ``continue`` statements only make practical sense inside of an ``if`` statement that is inside the loop.